-Portugal’s famous landmarks are varied and they include palaces, bridges, monasteries, natural attractions, and more!
+Portugal’s famous landmarks are varied and they include palaces, bridges, monasteries, natural landmarks, and more!
 From the secluded caves of the Algarve region to the spectacular palaces near Sintra – here are the top 15 famous attractions in Portugal!

-The palace is a UNESCO World Heritage Site, and it is best known for its colorful exterior.
+The palace is a World Heritage Site, and it is best known for its colorful exterior.
 Walk along the palace walls to experience some of the best panoramic views in this part of Portugal, and don’t miss out on a chance to tour the interior of the palace.

 Quinta da Regaleira is another famous landmark in Sintra.
 It’s a 20th-century palace featuring beautiful architecture, stunning gardens, and underground passages that are fascinating to explore.
 A chapel and museum are also located on the palace grounds, plus the entire complex often hosts various events.

 The entire Quinta (estate) is classified as a UNESCO World Heritage Site, thanks to the abundance of captivating attractions.
 The vast park that surrounds the palace is even more intriguing to first-time visitors, thanks to all the different charming sights.
 It boasts multiple entrances to the underground tunnels, as well as lakes, fountains, and an aquarium built into a boulder.
 Even the benches throughout the park grounds are architectural wonders, with ornate decorations and incredible detailing.